Back

 • Negative carry: financing costs exceed the bond yield, draining income.
 This occurs during inversions or when funding long-duration positions at elevated short rates.

-Together, carry and roll-down form the breakeven rate — how much yields must rise before a long position loses money.
+Together, carry and roll-down form the breakeven rate, which measures how much yields must rise before a long position loses money.
 The Salomon Brothers yield curve primer and the blog post "How to Read Implied Forward Rates" detail how carry analysis informs investment decisions.

 View chart →